Saturday, May 28, 2011

 An uneven match

-It was 9 years ago that I arrived to Belgian shores, on a Sunny day of summer.
-To be more specific, I arrived at 2pm on the 26th of August of 2002, via an Air Switzerland flight from Miami -with a brief connection in Zurich.
+It was 9 years ago that I arrived in Belgian shores, on a Sunny day of summer.
+To be more precise, I arrived at 2pm on the 26th of August 2002, via an Air Switzerland flight from Miami -with a brief connection in Zurich.
 I brought with me an X-size piece of luggage, a backpack, a broken guitar, and my winter jacket on, as there was no place left to put such a gargantuan piece of apparel.
-I’m not kidding when I say that an army tent could have been easily built with all the layers of textile in the jacket, and its weight alone could have served to do some muscle building training.
+No kidding when I say that an army tent could have been easily built with all the layers of textile in the jacket, and its weight alone could have served to do some muscle building training.

 So there I was with all my stuff at the Brussels Airport.
 After coming out of the immigrations office my first stop was the local telephone booth, from where I called a Peruvian dude who was supposed to host me at his place during my first days in the Low Lands.
-Now, I didn’t know the guy personally, but he was a friend of a friend, and being the only person I knew in this side of the world I sent him an email asking if he could lodge me for some days, at least till I could find my own place to live.
+Now, I didn’t know the guy personally as he was the friend of a friend, but being the only person I knew in this side of the world I dared to send him an email asking if he could lodge me for some days, at least till I could find my own place to live.
 The lad seemed happy to have another country mate in Belgian soils, so he accepted my (own) invitation to his place.

 Back to the phone booth part: First call, no answer, so I waited 5 minutes.